Our Staff

 Holly Enowski

-Previously, Holly worked with the Deaton Institute for University Leadership where she managed all Institute activities, strategic communication, university engagement, and in-person and virtual events.
-She created the Within Reach virtual conference, forged partnerships with the Food and Agriculture Organization of the United Nations, Farm Journal Foundation, and the Mary Christie Institute.
-Prior to that, Holly worked with the International Programs Office at the University of Missouri College of Agriculture, Food and Natural Resources to execute events, create marketing materials, and facilitate the International Agriculture Internship Program with USDA Foreign Agricultural Service.
+Prior to SAFSF, Holly worked as the sole employee of the Deaton Institute for University Leadership where she managed strategic partnerships, domestic and global university engagement, and organized all in-person and virtual events.
+Her previous work includes partnerships with the Food and Agriculture Organization of the United Nations, Farm Journal Foundation, World Food Prize Foundation, and USDA Foreign Agricultural Service.

 Holly holds a B.S. in Science and Agricultural Journalism from the University of Missouri and a Master’s in Business Administration from Washington University in St. Louis.
-As an undergraduate student, she co-founded the Deaton Scholars Program and spearheaded communications for the campus food pantry.
-As a graduate student, she completed consulting projects with St. Louis Area Foodbank, Operation Food Search, Justine PETERSEN, and The Letter Project.
-Holly has spoken to over 10,000 students, organizations, and professionals about being #HungryForChange, an initiative she created to generate public accountability about hunger and poverty.
+Her previous consulting work includes St. Louis Area Foodbank, Operation Food Search, and Justine PETERSEN.
+Holly has engaged over 25,000 students, organizations, and professionals in #HungryForChange, an initiative she created to generate public accountability about hunger and poverty.

 Clare Fox